JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 The saddle tank dimensions having been established from the survey of the prototype a start was made by constructing a card and plywood mock-up.
-Plywood end panels, 3 / 8 inch thick, generated the curves of the platework which in this mock-up was represented by thick cardboard.
-One of the plywood dummy ends was later used as a template when cutting a piece of 3 / 8 inch mild steel plate to be used as a flanging plate.
+Plywood end panels, 3/8" thick, generated the curves of the platework which in this mock-up was represented by thick cardboard.
+One of the plywood dummy ends was later used as a template when cutting a piece of 3/8" mild steel plate to be used as a flanging plate.
 Provision of the mock-up enabled an early trial fit to be made to confirm that the finished tank constructed to the measurements taken at site would seat properly on the components of the model erected so far.